janko01/medallion-architecture-sales-pipeline/README.md

 ## Project Overview

 This project demonstrates how to build a scalable data pipeline using the **Medallion Architecture** on **Databricks**.
 The goal is to clean, transform, and aggregate retail sales data to help identify performance trends across products and stores.
+Source .xlsx file [Check it out](medallion-architecture-data-pipeline/resources)

 The pipeline was created as part of a junior data engineering challenge for a company case task.